-I think the projects Omdena is running are unique, in that sense that, because they are not on the critical path for the organisations asking for help, the projects bring together a unique combination of skills, backgrounds, and experience, and it is in under these circumstances that most creativity will surface, and it is possible to test different approaches to solve a problem.
+I think the projects Omdena is running are unique, in the sense that, because they are not on the critical path for the organizations asking for help, the projects bring together a unique combination of skills, backgrounds, and experience, and it is in under these circumstances that most creativity will surface, and it is possible to test different approaches to solve a problem.
 So, while you are working in this environment, you get new ideas from the people around you, and you know who to ask when you run into a similar problem later, in the same project or the next.

 I am not a programmer, by trade, so knowing who to call when I can’t solve a coding problem myself is one of the benefits of participating in an Omdena project.
-An Omdena project definitely brings you in contact with people you otherwise (most likely) wouldn’t have met, and worked with in a project.
+An Omdena project definitely brings you in contact with people you otherwise (most likely) wouldn’t have met, and worked within a project.